alaindomissy/pycrispr/README.md

 ```
 // sudo apt-get install ncbi-blast+
 // results in an outdated version on ubuntu 14.04
         // $ blastn -version
         // blastn: 2.2.28+
         // Package: blast 2.2.28, build Jun  3 2013 11:17:14
-// do this instead -actually no, not working either
+// do this instead - actually no! it is not working either
 // conda install -c https://conda.anaconda.org/bioconda blast

 // so do this instead